khandelwal/foia/_includes/index.md

 - #### FOIA LIBRARIES
 Many agencies provide oft-requested responsive documents in online reading rooms or libraries.
-FOIA-hub collects and provides links ot these online libraries.
+FOIA-hub collects and provides links to these online libraries.
 It is hoped that potential requesters will check the libraries first, before submitting a request.